grafana/grafana/ISSUE_TRIAGE.md

 #### Enhancement requests

-Enhancement requests (aka. feature requests) should first be discussed in [Github discussions](https://github.com/grafana/grafana/discussions).
-When submitting an idea for discussion we welcome users to create a new discussion and use these prompts:
+Enhancement requests (aka. feature requests) should be created as a [Github discussion](https://github.com/grafana/grafana/discussions).
+When submitting an enhancement request we ask that users focus on the problem they'd like to solve and why it’s a problem rather than focusing on the solution itself.
+To facilitate this we recommend using the following template:

-- What would you like to be added
+- What would you like to be added?:
-- Why is this needed (describe your use case and goals)**:
+- Why is this needed (describe your use case and goals)**?:

 #### Accessibility issues

 This is a mix between a bug report and enhancement request but focused on accessibility issues to help make Grafana improve keyboard navigation, screen-reader support and being accessible to everyone.
 The report should include relevant [WCAG criteria](https://www.w3.org/WAI/WCAG21/quickref/?versions=2.0), if applicable.

+Grafana Labs is dedicated to improving our graphical user interfaces and overall experience so that our product becomes usable and accessible for people with disabilities as well as anyone else.
+Learn more about Grafana's commitment to [A11y](https://grafana.com/accessibility/) (accessibility).

 #### Support requests